http4k/http4k/README.md

 * **Application as a Function:** Based on the Twitter paper ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf), all HTTP services can be composed of 2 types of simple function:
     * *HttpHandler:* `(Request) -> Response` - provides a remote call for processing a Request.
-    * *Filter:* `(HttpHandler) -> HttpHandler` - adds pre or post processing to a `HttpHandler`.
-These filters are composed to make stacks of reusable behaviour that can then be applied to a `HttpHandler`.
+    * *Filter:* `(HttpHandler) -> HttpHandler` - adds Request/Response pre/post processing.
+These filters are composed to make stacks of reusable behaviour that can then be applied to an `HttpHandler`.
 * **Immutablility:** All entities in the library are immutable unless their function explicitly disallows this.
 * **Symmetric:** The `HttpHandler` interface is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.